-Position works directly with offenders in a state correctional facility.
+Position works directly with inmates in a state correctional facility.

 *General clerical duties may include: the accurate and timely completion and processing of documents and information electronically; scheduling; accepting reservations or accepting registrations; reception and intake; record keeping and maintenance; meeting arrangements; document creation, word processing; gathering, coding, computing, entering, verifying, and reporting data and information; ordering, issuing, and inventorying items; information release; screening documents and supporting information to determine eligibility, authenticity, or identity.

 NOTE: Retail, food service or call center customer service is not in an office support environment and will not be given credit toward the minimum requirements.

 Education from a nationally accredited college or university with course work toward a degree or certification in library technology or information science will substitute for the required experience on a year-for-year basis.

 If you are using education to meet the minimum qualifications, you MUST attach a copy of your